Unification of Moldova and Romania: Background

-The Principality of Moldavia was a vassal state of the Ottoman Empire and its eastern territories between the Prut and the Dniestr (approximately half of the principality) were annexed by the Russian Empire in 1812, in accordance with the Treaty of Bucharest.
+The Principality of Moldavia was established in 1359 with Bogdan I, a Romanian voivode from Maramureș, becoming its first independent ruler.
+In 1538 the country became a vassal state of the Ottoman Empire.
+Its eastern territories between the Prut and the Dniestr (approximately half of the principality corresponding roughly to today's territory of Moldova) were annexed by the Russian Empire in 1812, in accordance with the Treaty of Bucharest.
 The Russians referred to this new region as Bessarabia, taking a name that had previously only applied to a southern portion of the region (known also as the "Budjak") and extending it to cover the entire newly annexed territory.
-The name derives from the Wallachian Basarab dynasty, who had presided over the southern portion in the Middle Ages.
+The name derives from the Wallachian Basarab dynasty, who had ruled over the southern region in the Middle Ages.
 During the Russian Revolution of 1917, a newly formed regional parliament (Sfatul Țării) declared Bessarabia's autonomy within Russia.
 In 1918, after the Romanian army entered Bessarabia, the makeshift parliament decided on independence, only to review its position and ultimately decide on a conditional union with Romania.
 The conditions, including the provisions for autonomy, were ultimately dropped.
 This unification is now commemorated by unionists in Romania and Moldova as the Day of the Union of Bessarabia with Romania on 27 March.

-In 1940, during World War II, Romania agreed to an ultimatum and ceded Moldova to the Soviet Union, which organized it into the Moldavian SSR.
-In the middle of 1941, Romania joined the Axis Powers in the invasion of the Soviet Union, recovering Bessarabia and northern Bukovina, as well as occupying the territory to the east of the Dniester it dubbed "Transnistria".
-By the end of World War II, the Soviet Union had reconquered all of the lost territories, reestablishing Soviet authority there.
-The Soviets strongly promoted the Moldovan ethnic identity, against other opinions that viewed all speakers of the Romanian language as part of a single ethnic group, taking advantage of the incomplete integration of Bessarabia into the interwar Romania.
+In 1940, during World War II, Romania agreed to an ultimatum and ceded Bessarabia and northern Bukovina to the Soviet Union, which organized Bessarabia into the Moldavian SSR.
+In mid-1941, Romania joined the Axis powers in the invasion of the Soviet Union, recovering both territories, as well as occupying the territory to the east of the Dniester it dubbed "Transnistria".
+By the end of World War II, the Soviet Union had reconquered all of these territories, reestablishing Soviet authority there.
+The Soviets strongly promoted the Moldovan ethnic identity, against other opinions that viewed all speakers of the Romanian language as part of a single ethnic group, taking advantage of the incomplete integration of Bessarabia into interwar Romania.

 The official Soviet policy also stated that Romanian and Moldovan were two different languages and, to emphasize this distinction, Moldovan had to be written in a new Cyrillic alphabet (the Moldovan Cyrillic alphabet) based on the reformed Russian Cyrillic, rather than the obsolete Romanian Cyrillic alphabet that ceased to be used in the 19th century in the Old Kingdom and 1917 in Bessarabia.